Victoria, Hong Kong

-The City of Victoria, (維多利亞市, or 維多利亞城) often called Victoria City or simply Victoria (維城), is an area with city status in Hong Kong and was the de facto capital of Hong Kong during its time as a British dependent territory.
+The City of Victoria, (維多利亞市, or 維多利亞城) often called Victoria City or simply Victoria (維城), is an area in Hong Kong de jure and was the de facto capital of Hong Kong during its time as a British dependent territory.
 It was initially named Queenstown but was soon known as Victoria.
 It was one of the first urban settlements in Hong Kong and its boundaries are recorded in the laws of Hong Kong.
 All government bureaux and many key departments still have their head offices located within its limit.

 Present-day Central is at the heart of Victoria City.
 Although the city expanded over much of what is now Kennedy Town, Shek Tong Tsui, Lung Fu Shan, Sai Ying Pun, Sheung Wan, Wan Chai, Happy Valley, the Mid-Levels, East Point and parts of Causeway Bay, the name Victoria has been eclipsed by Central in popular usage.
 However, the name is still used in places such as Victoria Park, Victoria Peak, Victoria Harbour, Victoria Prison, and a number of roads and streets.
 It is also retained in the names of various organisations such as the Victoria City District of the Hong Kong Scout, and the Victoria Junior Chamber.
 The name Victoria District Court had been used into the 1980s, when it was moved to the Wanchai Tower and later on combined with other district courts in the territory.